Anastasiya-m4c/wool-silk_ecommerce/README.md

 - As an admin, I want to upload/manage video tutorials so I can grow the library.
 - As an admin, I want to view enquiries so I can manage operations smoothly.

+### Space Allocation & Overbooking Prevention
+- As an admin, I want to set a maximum capacity for each class so the system prevents overbooking automatically.
+- As an admin, I want to see real-time availability counts so I can monitor bookings and prevent overselling.
+- As an admin, I want the system to block new bookings when capacity is reached so customers cannot purchase unavailable spots.
+- As an admin, I want to adjust class capacity after creation so I can respond to venue or resource changes.

+### Waiting List
+- As a customer, I want to join a waiting list when a class is full so I have a chance to attend if spots open up.

 ---

 ## Future Developments

 - **Tutorials Section:** Video content for learning felting techniques at home.
 The tutorial app has bee creating with coming soon messaging to promote this to existing user base.
-- **Waiting List:** Allow customers to join a waiting list for fully booked classes
-- **Class Capacity Management:** Automatic booking limits to prevent overbooking
 - **Multiple Images per Class:** Gallery view for each class showing examples
 - **Blog:** Tips, techniques, and studio news
 - **Newsletter Signup:** Email marketing integration for updates
 - **Gift Vouchers:** Purchasable class vouchers for gifts
 - **Workshop Calendar:** Interactive booking calendar view
 - **Social Media Integration:** Direct sharing to Instagram and Facebook
+- **Admin Dashboard:** So that admin cal easliy see upcoming classes and a number of bookings and attendees for each.

 ---